The Best Computer Monitors Under $200 of 2021

 The monitor’s major flaw is one it shares with other affordable IPS monitors: contrast ratio.
 This monitor can’t display deep black levels, yet isn’t all that bright either, so it struggles to deliver a sense of depth in movies and games.
 If you need a good monitor for work, however, the HP VH240a is an excellent choice.

-Acer’s XFA240 is a rare affordable gaming monitor that’s worthy of that title.
+Acer’s XFA240 is a rare and affordable gaming monitor.
 It’s a 24-inch, 1080p display with a 144 Hz refresh rate.
 It’s compatible with both AMD FreeSync and Nvidia G-Sync, which ensures smooth gameplay no matter the brand of video card you own.

-The XFA240 is also well built for the price.
+The XFA240 is well built for the price.
 It feels sturdy and includes a stand that has height, pivot, tilt, and swivel adjustment.
 Most gamers will have no need to buy a third-party stand or monitor arm.

 It’s not all good news.
 This monitor achieves its high refresh rate at a low price by using a TN panel and, frankly, it shows.
 The monitor’s contrast ratio, color gamut, and color accuracy are just OK.
 It also has very poor viewing angles, which can be distracting when viewed even slightly off-axis.